General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Results And Discussions

-In Fig. \ref{fig:fd_l}, the fundamental $f$-mode frequency (left panel) and the corresponding damping time (right panel) are plotted as functions of the dimensionless tidal deformability $\Lambda$.
-In contrast to their dependence on mass, the $f$-mode frequency decreases with increasing $\Lambda$, while the damping time increases.
-The effects of DM are also examined here: for a fixed value of $\Lambda$, the $f$-mode frequency increases in the presence of DM, whereas the damping time decreases.
-A more detailed exploration of both the $f$-mode and the damping time, together with observational constraints from GW events, will be presented in a later section.
+In Fig. \ref{fig:fd_l}, the $f$-mode frequency (left panel) and the corresponding $\tau$ (right panel) are plotted as functions of the dimensionless tidal deformability $\Lambda$.
+In contrast to their dependence on mass, the $f$-mode frequency decreases with increasing $\Lambda$, while the $\tau$ increases.
+The effects of DM are also examined here: for a fixed value of $\Lambda$, the $f$-mode frequency increases in the presence of DM, whereas the $\tau$ decreases.
+A more detailed exploration of both the $f$-mode and the $\tau$, together with observational constraints from GW events, will be presented in a later section.

-The effect of DM on both the $f$-mode frequency and the damping time over a broader parameter space is explored in Fig. \ref{fig:fd}.
-To capture this dependence, $\alpha M_\chi$ is varied across a wide range for different values of the steepness parameter $\beta$.
+The effect of DM on both the $f$-mode frequency and the $\tau$ over a broader parameter space is explored in Fig. \ref{fig:fd}.
+To capture this dependence, $\alpha M_\chi$ is varied across a wide range for different values of $\beta$.
 Calculations are performed for DM admixed NS models with masses of $1.0 \ M_\odot$, $1.2 \ M_\odot$, and $1.4 \ M_\odot$.
-The high-mass model yields a higher $f$-mode frequency for a given $\alpha M_\chi$ compared to the lower-mass models, while the opposite behavior is observed for the damping time.
+The high-mass model yields a higher $f$-mode frequency for a given $\alpha M_\chi$ compared to the lower-mass models, while the opposite behavior is observed for the $\tau$.
 At small $\alpha M_\chi$, the influence of $\beta$ is negligible across all models.
 However, as $\alpha M_\chi$ increases, the effect of DM becomes increasingly pronounced for different $\beta$.
-Notably, a sharp rise in the $f$-mode frequency, accompanied by a corresponding drop in the damping time, appears beyond a critical $\alpha M_\chi$, marking the regime where the DM strongly influences the stellar structure.
+Notably, a sharp rise in the $f$-mode frequency, accompanied by a corresponding drop in the $\tau$, appears beyond a critical $\alpha M_\chi$, marking the regime where the DM strongly influences the stellar structure.